 Those two words can make even the most seasoned professionals cringe.
 After all, by the time we’re entrenched in the business world, we think we’ve long since left the classroom behind.

-But the fact remains, there is still a place for classroom environments in some business scenarios—and immersive sales training is one of those areas.
+But the fact remains that there is still a place for classroom environments in some business scenarios — and immersive sales training is one of those areas.
 In fact, SiriusDecisions recently released its State of Onboarding 2017, and 73% of top-performing (and even 73% of less-than top performing) organizations still rely on classroom training to onboard new sales reps.

 For training to be successful, variety is essential.